 If it is the case that you are not permitted to cross the state border, then consider arranging for extra video and/or telephone calls during this time to help maintain the children’s relationship with the other parent.

 Any changes to parenting arrangements between parents has the potential to impact on Child Support Agency (“CSA“) obligations, as does any changes to a parent’s income.
-It is important that you contact the CSA if there are any changes to your circumstances.
+You must contact the CSA if there are any changes to your circumstances.

 In all instances, parents and carers are expected to act reasonably and, if temporary changes need to be made due to COVID-19 restrictions, consideration is given to both the children’s health and well-being, along with the purpose and spirit of the Orders.